 - Provide special assistance to individuals with hearing, vision or mobility impairments

-- Ensure your evacuation procedure is clearly displayed using evacuation diagrams
+- Ensure your evacuation diagrams are clearly displayed throughout our building

-First aid training is crucial if people are injured, and can mean the difference between life, death and serious harm.
+First aid training can mean the difference between life, death and serious harm.
 Here are some tips for maximising safety with first aid: